snow-saboten/bingoGame/README.md

 <samp>

-# bingoGame
+# BingoGame

-This is a bingogame for a player.
+This is a bingoGame for a player.

 </samp>